Personal-Projex/Math-Electives/README.md

 ## Math-Electives
-A website to review MATH electives at UNSW!!
+A website to review MATH electives at UNSW

 If you would like to contribute course reviews or are just interested in seeing the website, it can be found here: https://math-electives.onrender.com/
 <br />